 Indianapolis, IN 46222

-- A completed application, supporting documents, background check, and drug screen must be received by the graduate admissions office by April 15, 2019.
+- A completed application and supporting documents must be received by the Office of Graduate Admission by April 15, 2020.

 - Click on the yellow link that reads "Apply now as a graduate student" and select "Non-degree classes – graduate" as your program of interest.

 - Once you are accepted, you will receive an email that explains the enrollment process.
 If you have questions about applying, please contact Graduate Admissions at GRadmissions@marian.edu